Photography in the Philippines: Industrialization

 Status of public works in the Philippines were catalogued in the 1887 album, Obras del Puerto de Manila (Works of Manila Harbor) and in an 1896 book published by the Board of Manila Harbor.
 Operational and under-construction lighthouses spanning the years 1889–1893 in the Philippines were also catalogued in the Obras públicas: Faros (Public Works: Lighthouses) by Madrid's Archive of the Royal Palace.

 Relationship to anthropology

 The invention of photographs lessened the need for anthropologists to travel to places such as the Philippines for the sake of their work.
 Photographs became one of the important secondary sources of anthropologists for their case studies.
-However, despite of the advantage, this photography business also created the tendency of photographers and the anthropologist themselves to manipulate their pictures and subjects such as employing staged scenes for scientific ends.
+However, despite the advantages, this photography business also created the tendency of photographers and the anthropologist themselves to manipulate their pictures and subjects such as employing staged scenes for scientific ends.
 Another accompanying problem of this “manipulation” would be the installation of stereotype human beings into the psyche of Western scientific groups.
 And also the tendency to produce “voyeuristic” specimens as evidenced by the great number of native women with exposed upper bodies.